Web5design/Bedrock/README.md

 # Bedrock
 A responsive, mobile first 18 column grid.
 A theoretical grid for today's layout challenges.
-Brake it, modify it, or extend your favorite grid framework with the mobile classes.
+Pull it apart, modify it, or extend your favorite grid framework with the mobile classes.

 Checkout the demo to [see Bedrock in action](http://dfcb.github.com/Bedrock/) and find documentation in css/bedrock.css.